 Some settings may only be listed under one of the two scopes if they’re not supported on the other.

 These are the policy settings that can be set via Group Policy:

-- Header and footer detection: An experimental feature for the detection of headers and footers in documents.
-When enabled, the product key must be also entered as part of the policy setting.
+- Header and footer detection: An experimental feature for detecting headers and footers in documents.
+When enabled, the product key must also be entered as part of the policy setting.

 - Configure product key: Add the product key to be used for automatic license activation.

 - Send usage statistics: When enabled, statistics on user machines are sent to Draftable servers for diagnostic purposes.

 - Configure Word Application usage Policy: This setting when enabled, sets the setting for Microsoft Word to only use a single instance of Word, when converting documents to pdf.